-Equalization Process for Five-Year Limited Exemption/Abatement.
+502.12 Equalization Process for Five-Year Limited Exemption/Abatement.

-Included in the aggregate true value for county equalization is that percentage which the PILOT represents against the property tax which would have been paid if exemption/abatement had not been granted.
+Included in the aggregate true value for county equalization is that percentage that the Payment-in-Lieu of Taxes or PILOT represents against the property tax which would have been paid if exemption/abatement had not been granted.